harness/developer-hub/docs/platform/8_Pipelines/add-a-stage.md

    * You must provide a few initial settings to add a stage to a pipeline, and then you configure additional settings, such as **Infrastructure** or **Stage Variables** after adding the stage.
    * The available settings depend on the module and stage type.
 Go to your module's documentation for more information about that module's stage settings.

-3. In the **Execution** tab, add steps to the stage to define the actions that happen within that stage.
+3. For certain modules (CI, CD, STO, etc.), in the **Execution** tab, add steps to the stage to define the tasks to perform in that stage.
 The available steps depend on the stage type.

 :::tip